 Servant leaders strive to keep the good of others and the entire group in the forefront, growing in their ability to choose against self-interest (i.e. my pet projects/pet peeves) for the sake of others and the group in which they serve and live.

 In all we do at Holy Cross we strive to be servant leaders and to create an environment that promotes and cultivates the multiplication of such leaders for home, work, school and church.
-As such we provide resources and workshops that inspire and equip teens and adults become such leaders modeling and cultivatig healthy relationships.
+As such we provide resources and workshops that inspire and equip teens and adults become such leaders modeling and cultivating healthy relationships.

-For more information on these workshops contact Pastor Sommerfeld.
+For more information contact our church office.